caktus/django-pagelets/README.rst

 If you are using pagelets in a project for the first time with version 0.10.0 or newer, you should not need to worry about any of these changes.

-South migrations have been moved to south_migrations/

-Update to a recent version of South in order to find these and be sure you have run all south migrations before moving to 0.10.0 and the new migrations.

 Pagelets no longer users django-tagging, which did not support Django 1.7 migrations and is no longer maintained.
 We now use django-taggit.
 At the moment there is no migration to move tags from django-tagging to django-taggit.